ImageWare Systems, Inc. (IWSY) CEO Kristin Taylor on Q1 2020 Results - Earnings Call Transcript

 In fact, ImageWare has provided solutions for the federal and international governments using biometric smart cards that are used to authenticate individual identities and authorized and provision physical and logical access control.
 These solutions were built on our patented biometric engine and have been in production, as mentioned prior, for over a decade.
 Customers include government agencies and government transportation entities.
 At ImageWare, we always believe that biometric authentication would come to the consumer market in a big way.
 We were proven right when Apple introduced fingerprint into the iPhone.
 What followed was a wave of biometric use to secure phones that continues to grow today.
 We now see the market turning to biometrics to secure financial transactions using payment cards.
 The reason for this is clear to reduce fraud, which is a growing and persistent problem.

 At ImageWare, we see the inclusion of biometrics and payment cards as further proof that the biometric authentication market as a whole will continue to grow and that we are poised to provide the scalable solutions to support it.
 As sensor technology advances, the need for a scalable platform solution to support and enable the mass use of biometrics will be a critical component to adoption.
-ImageWare leads this endeavor with proven patented products that power some of the most demanding 24/7 mission-critical applications to-date.
+ImageWare leads this endeavor with proven patented products that power some of the most demanding 24/7 mission-critical applications to date.
 The adoption of biometrics as part of financial transactions will continue to grow.
 We expect to grow with it and continue to be an integral part of it by providing the world’s most powerful biometric platform for identity authentication.
 As the use cases for identity authentication continue to evolve, we’re ready to support them with scalable turnkey solutions that have a strong track record of success due to our work in the government and consumer markets.

 Many of us read recently that IBM announced they were pulling their facial biometrics.
 IBM’s removal from the facial biometric market, combined with Amazon’s and Google’s actions to prevent using their facial recognition technology by law enforcement has been all over the news.
 Some have taken these actions further by supporting a facial recognition ban.
 It’s important to understand what this means for the industry and why facial recognition is receiving such a backlash.
 There are several issues that are of concern.
 The first is mass surveillance.
-In many countries, citizens and politicians see what happened when mass surveillance using facial recognition had been implemented in countries like China, Russia and even the United Kingdom.
-Mass buying on innocent civilians has had unwanted and unexpected outcomes, such as social currency, misidentification and more.
+In many countries, citizens and politicians see what happened when mass surveillance using facial recognition had been implemented in countries like China, Russia, and even the United Kingdom.
+Mass buying on innocent civilians has had unwanted and unexpected outcomes, such as social currency, misidentification, and more.
 And that’s the second issue, namely the gender and race bias that many facial recognition algorithms suffer from when used against large databases for identification.
 The risk of misidentifying someone based on their race or gender is too big of a problem to ignore.

 To be clear, ImageWare is not in the mass surveillance business.
 We do not develop solutions that support that type of application.
 For example, we provide identification solutions to law enforcement and to the government.
-These are based on controlled facial image captures, such as mugshots that are matched against known identities such as alleged, charged and convicted criminals, not the general population.
-We provide authentication solutions that are used to verify a single person’s identity when they attempt to log into their network, their email, their health care record and their financial institutions.
+These are based on controlled facial image captures, such as mugshots that are matched against known identities such as alleged, charged, and convicted criminals, not the general population.
+We provide authentication solutions that are used to verify a single person’s identity when they attempt to log into their network, their email, their health care record, and their financial institutions.
 These are specific solutions that are designed to enhance and protect privacy, not to take it away, as is the case with mass surveillance or the use of products such as ClearView.AI, which use any image of any person that can be taken with a cell phone or scrapped from social media and used to identify a complete stranger.

 Also in the news recently was a report that biometric payment cards are now being manufactured in China.
 While we’re not surprised to see fingerprint as the first modality tied to a biometric financial card, fingerprints are only one biometric modality or type and not the most inclusive one at that.
 An estimated 30% of the global population does not have an easily read or even readable fingerprint.
-Factors such as age, genetics and even what you do for a living can have an impact on whether common fingerprint capture technology will be effective for a given person.
+Factors such as age, genetics, and even what you do for a living can have an impact on whether common fingerprint capture technology will be effective for a given person.

 At ImageWare, we pioneered the field of multimodal biometrics, the use of multiple biometric types to identify or authenticate an individual.
 From experience, we know that ultimately these types of biometric cards will have to include other types of biometric authentication other than fingerprint to be inclusive and gain mass adoption.
-Our patented technologies, products and platforms enable multimodal biometric use cases like financial smart cards.
-They’re patented, scalable and proven to provide the results needed for applications such as this.
+Our patented technologies, products, and platforms enable multimodal biometric use cases like financial smart cards.
+They’re patented, scalable, and proven to provide the results needed for applications such as this.
 Next, Jonathan will address the number of questions we received regarding our S1 registration statement, the $10.3 million commitment by Lincoln Park Capital to purchase shares and the status of financing and other related matters.
 Jonathan?

 Jonathan Morris